From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Results

 \subsubsection{The agent autonomously constructed a multi-component debiasing strategy}

 The semantic parser interpreted the request as a binary classification task with an explicit requirement to mitigate confounding, and prioritized AUC as the primary validation metric.
+We primarily present the strategy evolved on SIIM-ACR, the main pneumothorax benchmark in this study.
 During dataset inspection, the agent verified the shortcut structure by cross-tabulating pneumothorax labels against the model-predicted chest-drain labels.
 It found that 59.9\% of pneumothorax-positive training cases were predicted to have a chest drain, compared with only 10.2\% of negative cases.
 It also observed that a naive drain-only classifier achieved an AUC of 0.746 on the test set, confirming that drain presence alone carried substantial predictive signal.

-Starting from a ConvNeXt-Tiny~\cite{liu2022convnet} backbone with an auxiliary segmentation head that used the available pneumothorax masks, the agent progressively assembled a debiasing strategy over 30 completed runs: \begin{enumerate} \item \textbf{Group-balanced sampling.} Training batches were sampled to balance the four pneumothorax $\times$ drain subgroups, reducing the correlation between disease label and drain presence at the batch level. \item \textbf{Gradient reversal.} An adversarial drain-prediction head was attached through a gradient reversal layer~\cite{ganin2015unsupervised}, encouraging the backbone to learn features that remained predictive of pneumothorax while being less informative about drain presence.
+Starting from a ConvNeXt-Tiny~\cite{liu2022convnet} backbone with an auxiliary segmentation head that used the available pneumothorax masks, the agent progressively assembled a debiasing strategy over 30 runs: \begin{enumerate} \item \textbf{Group-balanced sampling.} Training batches were sampled to balance the four pneumothorax $\times$ drain subgroups, reducing the correlation between disease label and drain presence at the batch level. \item \textbf{Gradient reversal.} An adversarial drain-prediction head was attached through a gradient reversal layer~\cite{ganin2015unsupervised}, encouraging the backbone to learn features that remained predictive of pneumothorax while being less informative about drain presence.
 The agent tuned the reversal strength to $\lambda = 0.3$ after finding that weaker values ($\lambda = 0.1$) produced limited debiasing, whereas stronger values destabilized training. \item \textbf{Mixup and label smoothing.} Mixup~\cite{zhang2018mixup} ($\alpha = 0.2$) and label smoothing ($\epsilon = 0.05$) were introduced as additional regularizers.
-The agent found that these components complemented adversarial training by reducing overly confident shortcut-driven predictions. \end{enumerate}
+The agent found that these components complemented adversarial training by reducing overly confident shortcut-driven predictions. \end{enumerate} When applied to NIH ChestX-ray14, the system again attempted gradient reversal as a core debiasing mechanism, indicating that the coding agent recognized this technique as a relevant solution for chest-drain confounding rather than selecting it incidentally in a single dataset.